A decade’s long furore over noise complaints in Noosa Junction has been reignited with two restaurants shutting down their nighttime entertainment.

 “There is an increase in violent and drunken behaviour late night in the car park by the cinema that has increased since the late night music venues have opened.”

-Colin Eden says a good night’s sleep is essential for his health and there are “enough idiots roaming the streets already.”
+Colin Eden says a good night’s sleep is essential for his health.
+And there’s “enough idiots roaming the streets already.”

 The extended hours would “virtually eliminate the viability of residential occupation of the area”, Steve Weis says.